onary/django-cms/docs/reference/configuration.rst

 ``cms.middleware.utils.ApphookReloadMiddleware``
 ================================================

-Adding ``ApphookReloadMiddleware`` to the ``MIDDLEWARE_CLASSES`` tuple will enable automatic server restarts when changes are made to apphook configurations.
+Adding ``ApphookReloadMiddleware`` to the ``MIDDLEWARE`` tuple will enable automatic server restarts when changes are made to apphook configurations.
 It should be placed as near to the top of the classes as possible.

 .. note::

    This has been tested and works in many production environments and deployment configurations, but we haven't been able to test it with all possible set-ups.
 Please file an issue if you discover one where it fails.

 ************************